huridocs/uwazi/README.md

 ```
 $ yarn run-production
 ```
 By default, Uwazi runs on localhost on the port 3000.
-So point your browser to http://localhost:3000 and user the default username "admin" with password "change this password now".
+So point your browser to http://localhost:3000 and authenticate yourself with the default username "admin" and password "change this password now".

 ### Production Configuration (advanced)